Celebrating 125 Years

 Margo uses her education, experience and interpersonal skills to serve as Bell & Evans Executive Vice President, where she is involved in Live Production, Human Resources and Public Relations.

 Like his father, Scott Jr. worked in the family business from an early age.
 “It was a great way to grow up,” he says.
 “One day I was using machinery, the next working with my hands, then outside working in the barn.
 It gave me a well-rounded appreciation for both God’s creation and man’s progress.”

-Buddy studied automotive technology at Berks Career & Technology Center and Agricultural Business Management at Penn State University before taking a position in the sales department at Bell & Evans.
-In his current role as Bell & Evans Executive Vice President and Vice Chairman of the Board, he oversees live production, plant operations, plant production and new construction.
+Buddy studied Agricultural Business Management at Penn State University before taking a position in the sales department at Bell & Evans, and over time he worked in several different areas of the company.
+In his current role as Bell & Evans Executive Vice President and Vice Chairman of the Board, he oversees sales, marketing, and research and development.